alyssabchew/ecem202a_project/docs/report.md

 We utilized ARKit to recognize different AprilTags linked to different smart home plugs.

 We initially attempted to use the ESP32 CAM devices to recognize different AprilTags instead, but found that the ESP32 CAMs had very limited resolution.
-Because of the limited resolution, we found that the ESP32 CAM's range was too small to be practical for our use case.
+Because of the limited resolution, we found that there was not enough capacity on the ESP32 CAM to do both the image capturing and the apriltag recognition.

 We chose to focus our time instead on using the iPhone camera to recognize the AprilTags.
 We were also able to use the iPhone to track the location and orientation of the user.
 ARKit was able to accurately recognize the AprilTags most of the time (it would get confused occasionally with a few AprilTags).
 When ARKit properly recognized an AprilTag, we would tap the screen to send an email with the iPhone's location, orientation and a photo of the AprilTag.